Anti-Bribery for Sales · Module 2 of 2

 Joe Harding

 Sam, before you go.
-One thought.
 Diana Pomeroy at Linsel.
-We've never won an account with her, never lost one either.
-The only thing she's said to me on a call is "I look forward to seeing the proposal".
+Never won an account with her, never lost one.
+All she's ever said on a call is "I look forward to the proposal".

 Joe Harding

 Calthorpe took her to Twickenham in March.
-I know because their account director told me at a conference, smug as anything.
-Two seats, England v Wales, hosted box.
-Diana was there.
-I've got two tickets going for the autumn international next Saturday.
-England v South Africa.
-They're sitting in my drawer.
+Hosted box, England v Wales.
+I've got two tickets for the autumn international next Saturday, sitting in my drawer.

 Sam Holt

 Submission is Friday week.
-The award is the Monday after that.
+Award the Monday after.

 Joe Harding

 I know.
-That's why I want to send them now.
-Not after the bid.
-Now.
+That's why I want them sent now, not after.
 Get our face in front of her before the proposal lands.
-Calthorpe did it, they're going to do it again.
-If we don't match, our paper has to do all the lifting and Diana doesn't know us.
+Calthorpe will do it again.
+If we don't match, our paper does all the lifting and Diana doesn't know us.

 Two tickets, England v South Africa, Twickenham, hosted box~£480